Welcome to the Syniti Ideas Portal!

 We would like to request a few usability enhancements in the PostgreSQL Editor – Results section, based on our day‑to‑day usage.
 Observations / Current Limitations In the query results section, the horizontal scroll bar is only visible when scrolling to the very bottom of the page.
 This makes it inconvenient to view wide result sets with many columns.
 There is no option to copy multiple selected columns or the entire result set at once, unlike standard SQL editors (e.g., pgAdmin, SQL Developer).
 Currently, copying data is limited and time‑consuming for analysis and sharing.
 Requested Enhancements We request the following improvements in upcoming releases: Always‑visible horizontal scroll bar (or a fixed scroll bar at the top of the results grid) to easily navigate wide result sets.
 Ability to select and copy multiple columns, multiple rows, or the entire result set in one action.
 Option to copy results with column headers.
 These enhancements would significantly improve productivity and align the PostgreSQL editor experience with commonly used SQL tools.
 Please let us know if any of these features are already planned, or if additional inputs are required from our side.
 Thanks, Srikanth Vavilala

-Srikanth Vavilala 6 days ago
+Srikanth Vavilala about 2 months ago

 1